visualizingthefuture/visualizingthefuture.github.io/symposium.md

 This page will continue to update with new details as they are available.

+Our [Code of Conduct](code-of-conduct) will be in effect for all symposium events.

 *Visualizing the Future* encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have any questions, please reach out to visualizingthefuture [at] umich [dot] edu, if possible two weeks in advance.